ratschlab/metagraph/metagraph/docs/source/api.rst

 Querying k-mer abundance and coordinates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Metagraph supports k-mer count- and coordinate-aware indexes (see :ref:`Indexing k-mer counts <indexing counts>` and :ref:`Indexing k-mer coordinates <indexing coordinates>`).
+MetaGraph supports k-mer count- and coordinate-aware indexes (see :ref:`Indexing k-mer counts <indexing counts>` and :ref:`Indexing k-mer coordinates <indexing coordinates>`).
 If you are querying such an index, you can also set ``abundance_sum=True``, ``query_counts=True``, or ``query_coords=True``.
 If you try to query an